esynr3z/playhdl/README.md

 Other fields:

-* `"bin_dir"` - string with path to directory with executable files
+* `"bin_dir"` - a string with a path to a directory with executable files
-* `"env"` - dictionary with additional enviroment variables (keys and values are strings)
+* `"env"` - a dictionary with additional enviroment variables (keys and values are strings)
-* `"extras"` - dictionary with extra values for specific simulator kind
+* `"extras"` - a dictionary with extra values for a specific simulator kind

 Extras for `"vcs"` kind: